twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files/chezmoiignore.md

 Patterns can be excluded by prefixing them with a `!` character.
 All excludes take priority over all includes.

-Comments are introduced with the `#` character and run until the end of the line.
+Comments in `.chezmoiignore` files are introduced with the `#` character and run to the end of the line.
+If there is a `#` character introduced after the beginning of the line, it must be preceded by whitespace to be recognized as a comment and not part of the file.

 `.chezmoiignore` is interpreted as a template, whether or not it has a `.tmpl` extension.
 This allows different files to be ignored on different machines.

-`.chezmoiignore` files in subdirectories apply only to that subdirectory.
+`.chezmoiignore` files in source state subdirectories apply only to that subdirectory.

 !!! example